FelixHohne/DESC_Julia/README.md

 # DESC_Julia

 This is a PyCall-based Julia wrapper, with GPU acceleration, for the [DESC library](https://github.com/PlasmaControl/DESC).
+It supports the API as provided by the API Documentation, available [here](https://desc-docs.readthedocs.io/en/stable/api.html).

 ### Nvidia GPU Installation Instructions